BBTastro/cc-beatBoxLab/docs/features/beat-grid-tracking.md

 1. **Grid Visualization**: Users see their challenge progress as a visual grid of beats (days)
 2. **Daily Interaction**: Click on any past or current day to add or view details
 3. **Progress Tracking**: Completed beats show completion numbers in chronological order
-4. **Phase Navigation**: Large challenges are organized into manageable phases (up to 91 days per phase)
+4. **Phase Navigation**: Large challenges are organized into manageable phases (up to 91 days per phase) with visual phase organization
 5. **Status Indicators**: Visual differentiation between completed, pending, and future beats

 ### Key Components